-Time has come to do some coding.
-First thing we need to do is to initialize PORTA to act as digital output.
-DDRA data direction register, associated with PORTA, is used to set whether each pin acts as input or output.
+Now we have to initialize PORTB to act as digital output.
+TRISB register, associated with PORTB, is used to set whether each pin acts as input or output.

 '''

-// set PORTA to be digital output
+' set PORTB to be digital output TRISB = 0

-DDRA := 0;

 '''

-We can now initialize PORTA it with logic zeros on every pin:
+LATB register is used instead of PORTB for digital output.
+We can now initialize it with logic zeros on every pin:

 '''

-// Turn OFF LEDs on PORTA
+' Turn OFF LEDs on PORTB

-PORTA := 0;

 '''

-Finally, in a while loop we will invert all bits in PORTA in every iteration, and put a 1000 ms delay, so the blinking is not too fast (see Figure 4-1).
+Finally, in a while() loop we will toggle the PORTB value, and put a 1000 ms delay, so the blinking is not too fast (see Figure 4-1).